sfepy/sfepy/doc/installation.rst

 - Mesh generation tools use `pexpect` and `gmsh` or `tetgen`.
 - `IPython`_ is recommended over the regular Python shell to fluently follow some parts of primer/tutorial (see :ref:`using-ipython`).
+- `MUMPS`_ library for using MUMPS linear direct solver (real and complex arithmetic, parallel factorization)

 .. _Python_distribution: